Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/compose/list/README.md

 ![image](https://user-images.githubusercontent.com/944814/143044758-3443c06b-e25a-4658-88ba-5201b87790d1.png)

-- Section A is dedicated to show an `icon` in the left side of the component.
+- Section A is dedicated to show a `@Composable in the left side of the component.
 - Section B is dedicated to show `title`, `subtitle` or `description` parameters.
 It's possible to add a `headline` appearing above the `title`.
 - Section C is dedicated to show extra content in the right side of the row, in this zone you could show an inline `badge` or add any `@Composable` with the parameter `action`.